-The visit inside the palace lasts about one hour and an half and if you are claustrophobic you’ll have an hard time going up and down the maze of stairs, small rooms and Buddha statues that fill the palace.
+The visit inside the palace lasts about one hour and a half and if you are claustrophobic you’ll have a hard time going up and down the maze of stairs, small rooms, and Buddha statues that fill the palace.

 Monks enjoying the sun outside the Potala Palace

 The Old Town and the Jokhang Temple (Tsuglagkhang)

 The Old Town was my favorite part of Lhasa.
 And not only because we could finally taste the famous (?!) yak burger.
 The point is that here you can somehow still feel the atmosphere of Lhasa.

 Yeah, I know that “atmosphere of Lhasa” doesn’t mean shit and sounds like a non-sense infomercial puked by the brain of a copyrighter that works for a cheap travel agency.
 What I mean is that, for the first time since being in Lhasa, I got a tiny feeling of how it could be to live here one hundred years ago.

 Sure, Barkhor Street market, which is the circular street around the Jokhang Temple, was probably very different before the Chinese and the tourists came.
 However here the old buildings were preserved and you can still see the Tibetan people that keep walking and preying around the temple.